 Fueling for a Hockey Tournament

 Athletes who are looking to gain a competitive edge for their next on-the-road tournament should take a closer look at the meals they’re eating.
 Traveling athletes often lose out on many of the advantages of playing at home, such as sleeping in their own beds and eating meals at home, and traveling for hours in a car or bus and eating fast food can be hard on the body.
-Luckily, making a nutrition plan before hitting the road can help athletes make better choices, which will result in them having energy to play strong all weekend, even in the last few minutes of the last game.
+Making a nutrition plan before hitting the road can help athletes make better choices, resulting in them having energy to play strong all weekend.

 Remember, nutrition is one part of training a player can control, so athletes should be trying to step up their nutrition game every day to gain a competitive edge over their opponents.

 Cutting back on hard exercise and getting plenty of rest in addition to eating high-quality foods and refilling your water bottle several times per day is a great strategy for showing up to a tournament weekend fully fueled, hydrated and ready to play strong.